-- Dividends: investors in a project promise to return dividends to cover any cash shortfalls.
+- Dividends: Investors in a project promise to return dividends to cover any cash shortfalls.

-- Government contract payments: the government can recoup funds paid to contractors when work doesn’t meet contractual requirements.
+- Government contract payments: The government can recoup funds paid to contractors when work doesn’t meet contractual requirements.

-- Medicaid coverage: after a Medicaid recipient dies, the government may be able to recover costs from the sale of the deceased’s home.
+- Medicaid coverage: After a Medicaid recipient dies, the government may be able to recover costs from the sale of the deceased’s home.

-- Pension payments: companies can require the return of overpayments made by mistake.
+- Pension payments: Companies can require the return of overpayments made by mistake.

 Think of clawback clauses as a company’s insurance policy.
-In addition to restoring funds, they deter employees from committing fraud while providing incentive to be accurate in their financial reports.
+In addition to restoring funds, they deter employees from committing fraud while providing incentives to be accurate in their financial reports.
 What’s more, these provisions ensure that executives perform their duty of financial oversight.
 As these stipulations become more common, advocates of the clawback hope the trend will lead to better financial practices across the board.